Slim Shady EP: Release and reception

-According to an interview with Zane Lowe, Eminem made 500 copies of the EP, but sold only slightly more than 250.
 Though rare, reviews of the EP were generally mixed to positive.
 AllMusic gave the EP two and a half out of five stars without a written review.
 XXL, despite originally giving the EP three out of five stars "L" rating, listed it on their "100 Most Essential Rap EPs of All Time – The Best of the Short & Sweet" list.
 Eminem was featured in the March 1998 edition of The Source magazine's (#102), "Unsigned Hype" column.
 The author of the column highlighted two tracks from Eminem's Slim Shady EP: "Just the Two of Us", and "Murder, Murder".